meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

       return @results;
     }

-* First Attempt
+### First Attempt

 This example, and all the examples in the first half of this writeup should produce three nested XML elements.
 The outermost XML element should have the tag name "root".
 Inside the "root" element is the "branch" element, and inside the "branch" element is the "sub-branch" element.
 There are some attributes, text contents, and entities to be converted into their XML representation included to complete the example.

+<a id="desired-result"></a>
 Here is the result I'm trying to produce:

     <root ID="0">